milohr/babe-qt/README.md

-##### you need to have [ taglib - knotification lib - qt 5.8 libs ]installed in order to compile this app from source
+##### you need to have [ taglib - knotification lib - ki18n lib - qt 5.8 libs ]installed in order to compile this app from source
 any extra help to package this app is welcome and I'm willing to solve any doubts or questions about it.

 <h3> To run: </h3>
-qmake && make && ./Babe
+qmake-qt5 && make && ./Babe